Bioto/glue-llm/README.md

 - 🤖 **Multi-agent workflows** - 16 pre-built patterns when you need to get fancy
 - 🛡️ **Smart defaults** - Automatic retries, proper error handling, and logging that doesn't suck
 - 📊 **Structured output** - Type-safe responses with Pydantic (because we're not animals)
+- 🔢 **Embeddings support** - Generate embeddings with the same error handling and observability

 **Why might you not?**
 - This isn't a low-level client—if you need fine-grained control over every API parameter, you might want something else